Sugar Express a sweet ride aboard a steam train

-The Sugar Express is a fun ride aboard vintage passenger cars behind steam-puffing ‘No. 148’, a historic locomotive built in 1920 that once carted sugar cane out of the cane fields to refineries near Clewiston.
+The Sugar Express and Santa Express are fun rides aboard vintage passenger cars pulled behind steam-puffing ‘No. 148’, a historic locomotive built in 1920 that once carried the sugar cane harvest to the refineries of Clewiston-based U.S. Sugar.

 The full season for the Sugar Express runs from October until Spring to multiple destination with a seasonal nod to the holidays aboard the Santa Express.